Suganthy-tech/SubscribeDetails/README.md

 # SubscribeDetails
-This is a simple crud application using mongodb,express.
+This is a simple crud application using mongodb,express,node js as rest api